-Tata & Howard has an opportunity for entry-level Civil and / or Environmental Engineers with a strong interest in municipal water and / or wastewater design.
-Experience in hydraulic modeling, asset management, and dam safety work a plus.
+Tata & Howard has an opportunity for entry-level Civil and/or Environmental Engineers with a strong interest in municipal water and / or wastewater design.
+Experience with AutoCAD a plus.
 Responsibilities include project design, site investigations and surveys, analysis of data, interaction with clients, and developing engineering reports, models, and calculations related to the design of water / wastewater and stormwater collection / distribution systems.
 Additional responsibilities include developing familiarity with government, client, and industry local codes, regulations, and standards; health and safety requirements; and environmental concerns.

 Minimum qualifications include Bachelor of Science degree in Civil or Environmental Engineering or related field.

 Successful candidates will be adept at applying engineering principles to develop effective solutions, and must possess strong technical and business writing skills.

 Ideal candidates should have some experience with design and development of water and / or wastewater engineering solutions, AutoCAD, and Microsoft Office applications.

 Candidates must be able to work well independently and in teams.

 Please note that Tata & Howard does not sponsor applicants for work visas.

 Donald J. Tata Engineering Scholarship Awarded to Marlborough and Natick High School Seniors